Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Getting ready to go sightseeing| ©Katie E

-When it comes to sightseeing as a family, the best time of day to schedule the outing is early in the morning as children are usually up early and wake up with a lot of energy.
+When it comes to sightseeing as a family, the best time of day to schedule your outing is early in the morning, as children tend to be early risers and wake up with lots of energy.
 This way they will be more awake and active to go on excursions or cultural visits.

-In addition, early in the morning there are usually not so many visitors or large groups at the tourist attractions in London so you will avoid the crowds that usually form at peak times and that can test the patience of the kids when they have to wait in line.
+In addition, first thing in the morning there are usually not so many visitors or large groups at the tourist attractions in London so you will avoid the crowds that can test the patience of the kids when they have to wait in line.

-Finally, I suggest that in the afternoons, when they are more tired, plan some activity where the children can have fun before you go to the hotel to rest to regain strength for the next day.
+Finally, I suggest that in the afternoons, when they are more tired, plan some activity where children can have fun before going to the hotel to rest to regain strength for the next day.
 For example, go for a trip to the toy shops in London, Madame Tussauds Museum or the Sea Life Aquarium.

 Plan your meals in plenty of time